 In short, whether you decide on in-house or outsourced support, the more essential and resource-intensive your energy spend, the more it’s worth investing in a process that streamlines the purchase, risk management, and administration of your utility spend.

 2. Evaluating Support – Broker or Consultant?

-The fee structure is also different, rather than back-end fees, it is more typical to see transparent monthly retainers often with performace elements attached.
-This model allows them to be more easily integrated into your business and work as an extension of your team providing ongoing advice and support on a range of energy topics, not just procurement.
+The fee structure is also different, rather than back-end fees, it is more typical to see transparent monthly retainers, often with performance elements attached.
+This model allows energy consultants to be more easily integrated into your business and work as an extension of your team, providing ongoing advice and support on a range of energy topics, not just procurement.

 3. Evaluating Energy Suppliers

-Checking vendor financial information from Dun & Bradstreet helps and make sure you understand their company structure, how long they have been in business, the type of clients they have and whether they have a footprint that matches yours.
+Checking vendor financial information from Dun & Bradstreet helps and make sure you understand their company structure, how long they have been in business, the type of clients they have, and whether they have a footprint that matches yours.
 Get references from their clients, some new and some more established to get a feel of how they are likely to treat you over time.